Highlighting Our History: Colonial Times Read-alouds PLUS for the Common Core

 The Power and Rationale of Daily Read-Alouds

-You may or may not have access to the particular texts featured in this installment, but if the colonial period is or was part of your district or state curriculum you are likely to have other similar books.
+You may or may not have access to the particular texts featured in this installment, but if the colonial period is or was part of your district or state curriculum, you are likely to have other similar books.
 Approach the texts you do have with the standards in mind.
 By reading widely yourself and by reading with the Common Core as a backdrop you will soon recognize texts that work well for Standards 1-3: Key Ideas and Details, and which ones can be used to highlight Standards 4-6: Craft and Structure.
 When you read aloud multiple texts on the same topic and keep track of student thinking on a matrix or T-charts, you are helping students to make connections, to compare and contrast, and to synthesize information, ideas, and themes, which is the work of Standards 7-9: Integration of Knowledge and Ideas.
-And finally, by choosing rich texts that students would not necessarily choose to read on their own, you are nudging them toward Standard 10: Range of Reading and Complexity of Text.
+Also, finally, by choosing rich texts that students would not necessarily choose to read on their own, you are nudging them toward Standard 10: Range of Reading and Complexity of Text.